 One of the many advanced features of Esterbrook's fountain pens was an easily-interchangeable nib unit that screwed into the section.
-Many different nib types were offered; unfortunately, these can prove all too difficult to come by today.
+Spare nib units remain in good supply, though with so many different nib types offered, some are now difficult to come by today.

-To date, we have had good fortune in periodically finding old hoards of new old stock nib units, but these are clearly not a renewable resource!
-Broad, flexible, and italic/stub nibs in particular have become quite hard to find.
-Our current offerings offer a wide selection: don't miss out, as past experience indicates that many nib models will sell out quickly.
+Over the years we have had good luck in periodically finding old hoards of new old stock nib units, but these finds have become markedly less frequent as time has passed.
+These nibs are clearly not a renewable resource!
+Broad, flexible, and italic/stub nibs in particular have hard to find and ever more expensive.
+Our current inventory offers a wide selection: don't miss out, as past experience indicates that the scarcer sizes will sell out quickly.
 Stock up now, while these are still available!

 Listed below are deluxe nibs with longer-wearing, extra-hard tipping material, from Esterbrook's Master series (9xxx), as well as harder-to-find nibs of a more calligraphic nature from the standard Durachrome series (1xxx, 2xxx).

 Esterbrook's "Dip Less" pens were special dip pens made to be used with bases that incorporated a large-capacity ink reservoir.
 They were not fountain pens, but they needed to be dipped less -- hence the Dip-Less monicker.
 Dip-Less pens can use either standard fountain pen Renew-Point nib units, or a special feed assembly in combination with a Dip-Less nib.
 These nibs have a tab which prevents them from being used with a standard-design feed without modification.

 The nibs listed below all belong to Esterbrook's higher-end 7xxx series, and are made of stainless steel with hard osmiridium tipping of excellent quality.
 Their construction is that of a quality fountain pen nib, rather than of the typical disposable dip pen nib.
 Nibs are new old stock, box shown as illustration and is not included.